tainacan/tainacan/docs/key-concepts.md

 A collection is a group of items, that share the same set of metadata.
 Every item uploaded to your digital repository will be part of a collection - and only one collection.
 For instance, you could have a "paintings" collections, with metadata such as Title, Author, Country, Tecnique, etc and another collection for "films", with Title, Director, Country and Genre.

-For each collection you can set a different set of metadata and they can share common categories, which means you could browse for items in a specific Country, and get both paintings and films in your results.
+For each collection you can set a different set of metadata and they can share common taxonomies, which means you could browse for items in a specific Country, and get both paintings and films in your results.

 Collections can also have child collections, which will inherit parent's collection metadata and can add their own set of additional information.